 Thanks to this sealant, tubeless tires have a self-repairing ability.
 In theory, if you get a puncture, the sealant fills it and allows you to continue riding.

 On the other hand, seating tubeless tires can be tricky.
-You may need additional accessories like the tire sealant, tubeless rim tape, an air compressor, or a specialized pump for tubeless tires.
+You may need additional accessories, such as tire sealant, tubeless rim tape, an air compressor, or a specialized pump for tubeless tires.

 PRO TIP: I have the best experience with an air compressor.
 Just make sure to remove the Presta valve core.
 You will allow more airflow, which makes seating TL tires easier.